Moving toward best practice when using propensity score weighting in survey observational studies: Improving the weighting estimator through outcome regression

 \subsection{Weighted regression estimator}

-A third regression-based augmented estimator is the weighted regression estimator (WET)\cite{SchaferKang2008, Robins2007, Vansteelandt2011, Gabriel2024} that, in our case, utilizes balancing weights during outcome regression process.
-The weighted regression estimator can directly incorporate both propensity scores and survey weights.
-It enables effective bias correction and aligns the estimated coefficients more closely with the true population parameters. \cite{Robins2007, Kang2007} These properties are especially advantageous in complex data environments where both models are prone to misspecification and the sampling process is not necessarily independent of exposure and treatment assignment.
+A third augmented estimator is the weighted regression estimator (WET)\cite{SchaferKang2008, Robins2007, Vansteelandt2011, Gabriel2024} that, in our case, utilizes balancing weights during the outcome model fitting process.
 Adapted to our setting of survey sampling, the weighted regression estimator can be expressed as, {\begingroup